ariaghora/noe/README.md

 - Bilinear transformation `Einsum('ik,jkl,il->ij', [a, b, c])`
 - Tensor contraction `Einsum('pqrs,tuqvr->pstuv', [A, B])`

-Please have a try, and open an issue if you find any.
+Please have a try, and open an issue if you find more nonfunctional notations.
+I will appreciate.

 ## Other considerations